truongsonghiep/journey-to-the-west/chapter-074.md

 would not be so significant.
 Let me tell you this: when they see this young priest coming, they‟ll move to someplace else this very night.
 They won‟t even wait for the morning!”
 “Little priest, you‟re babbling!” said the old man.
-“That‟s blasphemy!
+“That's blasphemy!
 Which gods or sages are your servants and houseboys?”
 Laughing, Pilgrim said, “To tell you the truth, the ancestral home of this young priest used to be the Water-Curtain Cave of the Flower- Fruit Mountain, located in the Aolai Country.
 My surname is Sun, and my